 Anyway, cloud gaming is still in its infancy stage.
 It was always going to take time for it to catch on, but everyone seems to agree it is the future.

-It’s one of those things were once Microsoft gets its streaming service, xCloud, up and running everyone who has been down on cloud gaming will suddenly start getting it, because they’ll finally actually give it a chance.
+Once Microsoft gets its streaming service, xCloud, up and running everyone who has been down on cloud gaming will suddenly start getting it, because they’ll finally actually give it a chance.

 And Microsoft stands to take the cloud gaming scene by storm because of how easily it should work with Game Pass, which is already a great subscription service, in terms of price and what’s on offer.
+Game Pass and xCloud should combine to become the Netflix of gamin that everyone was expecting Stadia to be.

 But honestly, I think xCloud and Stadia can both survive alongside each other, for the same reason digital movies and TV storefronts haven’t disappeared once Netflix rose to prominence.